5 Facts About Little Black Bugs On Dogs With Effective Treatment

 3. They can cause a lot of damage to plants and crops and transmit several diseases.

-4. There is currently no known way to get rid of little black bugs without using harmful chemicals or pesticides.
+4. There is currently no known way to eliminate little black bugs without using harmful chemicals or pesticides.

 5. If you’re concerned about them, the best thing to do is to keep your dog inside during the day and avoid letting them roam outdoors.